krispy1298/chrome-extension-better-devops/README.md

 To contribute or modify this extension:

 1. Make your changes to the source files
+2. Run `npm run build`
-2. Reload the extension in `chrome://extensions/`
+3. Reload the extension in `chrome://extensions/`
-3. Test your changes thoroughly
+4. Test your changes thoroughly

 ## Contributing